kzhao682/netlify-forestry-blog/content/blog/page-1.md

 ### Micromobility makes impact in urban areas

+The UN estimated in 2016 that 54% of the world population now live in urban areas, which typically produce the most carbon emissions.
+Better urban technology has the potential to reduce carbon emission via clean transportation and devise more efficient methods to get from point A to point B. The challenge is in the millions of people who live in the urban areas - traffic does not make EVs the most viable method for most people.

+######
+The micromobility sector implements the same energy storage and ML/AI technologies in a different way that better serves densely populated areas.
+Electric scooter sharing companies, like Bird and Lime, have expanded their service in many cities across the US and Europe.
+In Asia, companies like Gogoro have developed a battery swapping network for electric scooter users and have deployed over 1000 stations all around Taiwan.

+######
+The flow of investments in urban mobility startups show the confidence in smaller sized transportation mediums to become an integral part of cities.
+They have the potential to solve a critical problem of providing cleaner and more accessible transportation to millions of people worldwide.

 - urban technology also benefited from improvements in energy storage and ML/AI technologies
 - microbility a different implementation of new improved technologies
 - Bird and Lime in many cities in the US and Europe